ddhogan/starship-LCARS/spec.md

 To Do (possibly)

-* [ ] make a helper method to validate data (mandatory fields filled in, and correct data type)
+* [ ] extract validation logic into a helper method in the Ship class to validate data (mandatory fields filled in, and correct data type (especially the warp factor))